Sverlaan/letterboxd-collab2watch/README.md

 Due to costs, it may not always be available.

 ## Features
 Using the sidebar, Letterboxd users can be added to the recommendation group.
+You can add up to eight users, although keep in mind that the recommendations will be less personalized.
 Within this group, users can be selected (eye-icon).
 The main screen has three tabs:

 - **Watchlist**: Shows the common (overlapping) watchlist of the selected users, sorted by the average predicted rating of the whole group.
 - **Recommendations**: Recommends movies the selected users have not yet seen.